This Is The Most Awkward Red Carpet Of All Time

 At first, we thought we were imagining things on our MTV Movie & TV Awards live stream.
-Could the sound quality be so hazy?
+Could the sound quality be this hazy?
 The interviewers bumbling for the next question?
 Random facts being repeated over and over, the same clips playing again and agin?
-Well, we shouldn't known: This is, after all the runt of the awards show family.
+Well, we should've known: This is, after all, the runt of the awards show family.
 Arriving months after the Oscars, Emmys, and Grammys, the MTV Movie & TV Awards are the teenagers of awards show, rolling out of bed just a little bit too late.

 So, we were ready to cut the awards show some slack for their mic drops, weird segues, and utter strangeness.
-After all, teens will be teens.
 But then came Shay Mitchell's cringe-worthy moment of losing her composure on camera.
 Cursing on camera, she admitted that she "fucked up that last bit," because the teleprompter wasn't cutting on time.
 Clearly, there was some miscommunication occurring.
 The camera cut away, and then zoomed back on a suddenly-composed Mitchell.

 Advertisement